arshad/panopoly_manifest/README.md

 > repo start BRANCH_NAME PROJECT_NAME

+If you want to start all of the branches on 7.x-1.x, run this:

+> repo start 7.x-1.x --all

 There is a lot of documentation online about Repo, but two of the best places to look are here: